xcart/xcart-docs/_pages/kb_en/modules/shop_by_brand.md

 To install the addon  please follow the steps described in {% link "Installing and Activating addons" ref_0fGEpvrh %}.

-Once installed, find the addon in the list of your store's installed addons (**My addons** section) in the Admin back end, open the addon settings page and configure the addon according to your business needs.
+Once installed, find the addon in the list of your store's installed addons (**My addons** section) in the Admin area, open the addon settings page and configure the addon according to your business needs.

 ![addon.png]({{site.baseurl}}/attachments/ref_2LetICls/addon.png)